-In our opinion, this large green area is one of the most fascinating spots in central Athens and shouldn’t be missed.
+In my opinion, this large green area is one of the most fascinating spots in central Athens and shouldn’t be missed.

-Note that this photo was taken in January.
-You are unlikely to need a coat in the summer – more like shorts and a T-Shirt!
+Note – this photo was taken in January.
+You will not need a coat in the summer – more like shorts and a T-Shirt!

 You will see many ancient ruins, including the temple of Hephaestus, the best preserved temple in Greece.
 Look around for the Byzantine church of Holy Apostles, and don’t miss the excellent Agora museum.

-Take your time to read the informative signs, which explain in detail how ancient Athens evolved over the centuries.
+Take your time to read the informative signs, which explain how ancient Athens evolved over the centuries.

 For a quick break, you can go up the 360 rooftop café.
 They offer drinks and snacks with an unbeatable view of (guess what?) the Acropolis!

 Note that the market stalls start closing at around 15.00, and the market is closed on Sundays.
-You can read more about the Varvakios central food market here.
+Here’s everything you need to know about the Varvakios central food market.

 Once you’ve visited the market, it’s time for lunch.
 While the notorious Diporto underground taverna is an interesting place to visit, it might not be everyone’s cup of tea.
 You can try Klimataria, on Theatrou square, which has kept its authentic character and offers dishes to match.

-One of our own all-time favourite places is Mavros Gatos on Navarchou Apostoli street, in Psiri area.
+One of my all-time favourite places is Mavros Gatos on Navarchou Apostoli street, in Psiri area.
 They generally open around 13.00-13.30, so you will be just on time for small Greek dishes!
 If you were thinking fish, Atlantikos on Avliton street is another great spot.

 Apart from great lunch spots, Psiri area has some cool street art.
 Wander around and see how many beautiful works you can discover!

 After lunch, walk up the pedestrianized Ermou street, heading towards Syntagma square.
-In Ancient Greece mythology, Ermis / Hermes was the God of commerce (and not only). Τhis street, bearing his name, is one of the most commercial streets in Athens.
-You can find chain shops, but also local stores selling mostly clothes, shoes and homeware.
+In Ancient Greece mythology, Ermis / Hermes was the God of commerce (and not only). Τhis street, named after him, is one of the most commercial streets in Athens.
+You can find international chain shops, but also local stores selling mostly clothes, shoes and homeware.